Sailing and Walking Adventure for Women – The Inner Hebrides

 Itinerary

-Your journey begins in the pretty fishing village Mallaig.
-Provident’s crew and your Walk Wild guide will be welcoming you with a first cup of tea and introductions before we set sail to head to our first destination, the Isle of Rum and our anchorage for our first night.
+Your journey begins in the pretty fishing harbour Oban where we meet you at the rail station at 2pm.
+Provident’s crew and your Walk Wild guide will be welcoming you with a first cup of tea and introductions before we set sail to head to our first destination, the Isle of Kerrera.
+Skipper will set us ashore in the north end of the island for our first walk to our anchorage in the south.

 (B/L/D)